arnab/vacacionin/README.md

 1. `rake db:migrate`

 ##### Additional data
-The DB seed data has some places (geonames) data in it.
-If you want to load the full set (8+ million):
+The DB seed data has some places (geonames) data that should suffice for running tests.
+You will want to load the full set for dev:

 1. Download [allCountries.zip from geonames.org](http://download.geonames.org/export/dump/allCountries.zip) and unzip
   * Note that it's  200+ MB of data (8+ million rows)